|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R7 360 should perform a small bit faster than the GeForce GTX 465 in general. (explain)
+Memory BandwidthIn theory, the Radeon R7 360 is 1% faster than the GeForce GTX 465 in general, due to its greater bandwidth. (explain)

-Texel RateThe Radeon R7 360 will be a lot (about 89%) faster with regards to texture filtering than the GeForce GTX 465. (explain)
+Texel RateThe Radeon R7 360 is quite a bit (approximately 89%) faster with regards to AF than the GeForce GTX 465. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison